Google’s Still Re-writing Your SEO Titles, But There’s a Difference

 Google writing its own SEO titles isn’t new

 Before I get into what’s new, it’s important you understand that Google’s been writing its own SEO titles for almost a decade.
 Prior to the August update, Google would mostly reproduce your title tags to create the SEO titles for its search listings, though sometimes it would modify a title based on its user’s search query.

-The way it writes its own SEO titles has changed.
+So this update didn’t introduce a new concept.
+It’s just that the way Google writes its own SEO titles has changed.